elsonidoq/depends_on/Readme.md

 # About this code
 These are a helper class and a helper function that I found really usefull

-The idea is to easyly express dependencies between pieces of code and then be able to exploit that capability to create simpler architectures
+The idea is to easily express dependencies between pieces of code and then be able to exploit that capability to create simpler architectures

 The `depends_on.py` file contains the implementation of `GraphDependency`